Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 ## Program format

-A program comprises a sequence of zero or more *instructions*.
-Each instruction contains a one-byte *opcode* followed by zero or more *continuation bytes*, determined by the operation.
-Data in this format is informally known as *bytecode*.
+A program comprises a sequence of zero or more **instructions**.
+Each instruction contains a one-byte **opcode** followed by zero or more **continuation bytes**, determined by the operation.
+Data in this format is informally known as **bytecode**.

-Instructions that push arbitrary data onto the stack use one of the [PUSHDATA](#pushdata) opcodes followed by a variable-length binary string to be placed on stack.
+Instructions that push arbitrary data onto the stack use one of the [PUSHDATA](#pushdata) opcode followed by a variable-length binary string to be placed on stack.
 The length of the string is either encoded within the opcode itself, or prepended to the string.

 All other instructions are encoded simply by a single-byte opcode.
-The protocol reserves several opcodes for future extensions together with a range of double-byte opcodes.
+The protocol reserves unassigned opcodes for future extensions.

 ## Execution context